The-Hack-Pack/uga-scs-competitive-hacking.github.io/docs/OSINT/Level1/TV.md

 ---
-description: Open Source Intelligence | Easy - TV
+description: Open Source Intelligence | Level 1 - TV
-tags: [easy]
+tags: [level1]
 sidebar_position: 0
 ---

 import PasswordForm from '@site/src/components/PasswordForm';

 # TV
-Open Source Intelligence | Easy - TV
+Open Source Intelligence | Level 1 - TV
 ## Challenge
 We have received a photograph that needs investigation.
 Can you find the following information?